 A Fairy Tea Party would be fun - let guests put colored sugar

 (pixie dust!) into their tea (we use unsweetened lemonade and let them

 Tie party favors up in green or purple tulle bags and tie with ribbon

 Pretty pastel paper bags with artificial flowers hot glued to the bag

 Baskets wrapped with pretty ribbons or artificial flowers

-For more fun kids fairy party ideas see our
+For more fun kids fairy party ideas